 A lot of people use artificial sweeteners on a daily basis, especially if they have diabetes.
 Well, maybe it’s time to learn more about artificial sweeteners that are so commonly used nowadays.

-Drinks and foods which use artificial sweeteners are a good option.
-Option which might help curb the cravings for sweet food in case you have diabetes.

-This is an incorrect message which many public health organizations spread.
+“Drinks and foods which use artificial sweeteners are a good option.
+An option which might help curb the cravings for sweet food in case someone has diabetes.” – This is an incorrect message which many public health organizations spread.

-The message that artificial sweeteners actually are a sensible alternative to sugar for people with diabetes, despite the contrary results of many studies.
+The message is that artificial sweeteners actually are a sensible alternative to sugar for those with diabetes, despite the contrary results of many studies.

 Intrigued?
 Read on, to find out more.

 A small study at the University of Adelaide in Australia showed that artificial sweeteners impair the response of the body to glucose, lowering the control of blood glucose levels.

 In this study, 27 participants got a placebo, capsules of Splenda, and acesulfame K in an amount equal to 1.5 L of drinks per day.

 For 2 weeks the group who took artificial sweeteners had unfavorable effects on their blood glucose levels.
 Effects such as a reduction in numbers in the GLP-1 gut peptide that limits the rise in the blood glucose after having meals.